Hadrien-Montanelli/covidpy/README.md

 # covid19
-Python code - exponential spread of a disease/how to flatten the curve
+A Python code to simulate the exponential spread of Covid-19